 Students are capable of achieving more than they can imagine, says Joe, who is excited to be at VERSO because "together we can cultivate an environment that guides and supports personal voice and choice so all students can reach their full potential."

-Ronen is from Jerusalem, Israel and loves playing with technology and making all kinds of things.
-He believes that kids learn best when they feel safe and are treated with respect and kindness, when they understand what is expected of them and can use their strengths and interests to envision and create, when they have a say and a choice in what they learn, and when they feel a part of a community- which is exactly what he will be building this year!
+Ronen Cohen, our C3-4 Learning Designer, is originally from Jerusalem, Israel.
+He loves playing with technology and making all kinds of things.
+He believes that kids learn best when they feel safe and are treated with respect and kindness; when they understand what is expected of them and can use their strengths and interests to envision and create; when they have a say and a choice in what they learn; and, when they feel a part of a community.
+There's no better place to build such a community than at VERSO!

-Ronen has been traveling, teaching and living abroad since 1999 (in Taiwan, the USA, Ghana, India, Ethiopia, and Tanzania).
+Ronen has been traveling, teaching and living abroad since 1999 (in Taiwan, Thailand, USA, Ghana, India, Ethiopia, and Tanzania).

-Shanna is an experienced curator of student-led exhibitions.
-She has a wide range of interests and passions including sports, music, and long walks with her dog.
+Shanna is also an experienced curator of student-led exhibitions and has a wide range of interests and passions including sports, music, and enjoys long walks with her dog.

-Garrett Cutler joins us as our Well-being Learning Designer.
-Originally, from New York, USA, this is his 10th year teaching abroad.
+Garrett Cutler is our Athletics Director.
+Originally, from New York, USA, this is his 11th year teaching abroad.
 He started his teaching career in East Hampton, NY, USA for 5 years.
-He then moved to Phuket where he taught for 5 years before teaching in Bali, Indonesia for the last 3 years at Green School.
+He then moved to Phuket where he taught for 5 years before teaching in Bali, Indonesia for the 3 years at Green School.

 Garrett’s favorite part about being an educator is showing students how to be passionate about having a healthy lifestyle.
 He feels that there is nothing better than being able to help someone discover a love of physical activity in their own way.